jordenc/com.synology.surveillance/README.md

 Use at your own risk, I accept no responsibility for any damages caused by using this script.

 # Changelog
+**Version 1.2.9**
+- Fix for snapshot-to-mail function (Thanks evad!)
+- If you still have problems with the functionality of this app, you probably have had this app from before version 1.2.6 which had some big changes.
+Please remove your Synology webcam from Homey and re-add it.
+This should solve it.

 **Version 1.2.8**
 - Fixed typo